hds-safdari/info.github.io/pub.md

 The model incorporates latent variables representing community memberships and anomalous edges, enabling simultaneous inference of both.
 An expectation-maximization algorithm efficiently estimates these variables, and the model's performance is validated using synthetic and real-world datasets.
 Experiments demonstrate improved community detection by removing or adding edges identified as anomalies, showcasing the model's flexibility and robustness.
 The findings suggest that understanding network community structure enhances the accuracy of anomaly detection.
-Panel c indicates Ground Truth Communities.

 <div style="text-align: center;">
     <img src="polbooks_hardCD_removing.png" alt="The network of POLBOOKS (Books about US politics)." style="max-width: 160%; height: auto;">
     <p><em>Figure 4: The network of POLBOOKS (Books about US politics).
-The plot shows enhanced community detection through the removal of anomalous edges (panel b).
+The plot shows enhanced community detection through the removal of anomalous edges (panel (b)).
     Red edges indicate those identified as anomalies and removed before reanalysis.
+Red rectangles denote pairs of nodes that are connected by the edges inferred as anomalous.
+    Cyan rectangles demonstrate the nodes that changed their community membership, after removing the aforementioned anomalous edges.
+    Cyan edges in panel (a) present the edges connected to these.
+Panel (c) indicates Ground Truth Communities.
 </em></p>
 </div>